-SEC' TION 7.
-SECURITY DEPOSIT / SECURITY DEPOSIT RECEIPT (a) Secu urity Deposit Amount equal rent of HABC the tin to one r dam C will ne of o rees to pay a security deposit in the amount of \$\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ urity Deposit Receipt Resident's Initials: paid b accord deposi y Res lance it toge by acknowledges receipt of \$ from Resident toward Resident's security ne total amount of \$, leaving a remaining balance of \$ to be ident on or before Interest shall accrue on the security deposit in with applicable State and/or local laws.
-At the end of Resident's tenancy, the security ether with any interest accrued will be refunded to Resident, less any rent and/or charges sident at such time, in accordance with applicable State and/or local laws. (c) Resi dent's Rights Concerning the Security Deposit Resident's Initials: Reside ent has s the following rights under Maryland law: (1) Resident has the right to have the Dwelling Unit inspected by HABC in Resident's presence for the purpose of making a written list of any damages in the Dwelling Unit that may exist at the beginning of Resident's occupancy, if Resident so requests by certified mail to HABC within fifteen (15) calendar days of Resident's occupancy.
-The move-in inspection that will be conducted by HABC and Resident described in Section 15(a) satisfies this requirement; (2) Resident has the right to be present when HABC inspects the Dwelling Unit at the end of Resident's occupancy in order to determine if any damage was done to the Dwelling Unit, if Resident notifies HABC by certified mail at least fifteen (15) calendar days prior to the date of Resident's intended move, of Resident's intention to move, the date of moving, and Resident's new address; (3) HABC must conduct the inspection within five (5) days before or after Resident's date of intended moving; (4) HABC must notify Resident in writing of the date of the inspection; (5) Resident has the right to receive, by first-class mail, delivered to Resident's last known address, a written list of the charges against the security deposit claimed by HABC and the actual costs, within forty-five (45) days after the end of Resident's occupancy; (6) HABC is required to return any unused portion of the security deposit, by first-class mail, addressed to Resident's last known address within forty-five (45) days after the end of Resident's occupancy; and (7) Failure of HABC to comply with the security deposit law may result in HABC being liable to Resident for a penalty of up to three (3) times the security deposit withheld, plus reasonable attorney's fees.
+(a) Security Deposit Amount Resident agrees to pay a security deposit in the amount of \$\ , which is equal to one month's rent or a lesser amount established by HABC, to protect HABC against unpaid rent or damage to the Dwelling Unit at the end of the tenancy.
+As provided in Section 15(a) below, HABC will provide Resident with a written inspection report of the condition of the Dwelling Unit at the time of occupancy, to be signed by HABC and Resident. (b) Security Deposit Receipt Resident's Initials: HABC hereby acknowledges receipt of \$ from Resident toward Resident's security deposit in the total amount of \$, leaving a remaining balance of \$ to be paid by Resident on or before Interest shall accrue on the security deposit in accordance with applicable State and/or local laws.
+At the end of Resident's tenancy, the security deposit together with any interest accrued will be refunded to Resident, less any rent and/or charges owed by Resident at such time, in accordance with applicable State and/or local laws. (c) Resident's Rights Concerning the Security Deposit Resident's Initials:

+Resident has the following rights under Maryland law:

+- (1) Resident has the right to have the Dwelling Unit inspected by HABC in Resident's presence for the purpose of making a written list of any damages in the Dwelling Unit that may exist at the beginning of Resident's occupancy, if Resident so requests by certified mail to HABC within fifteen (15) calendar days of Resident's occupancy.
+The move-in inspection that will be conducted by HABC and Resident described in Section 15(a) satisfies this requirement; - (2) Resident has the right to be present when HABC inspects the Dwelling Unit at the end of Resident's occupancy in order to determine if any damage was done to the Dwelling Unit, if Resident notifies HABC by certified mail at least fifteen (15) calendar days prior to the date of Resident's intended move, of Resident's intention to move, the date of moving, and Resident's new address: - (3) HABC must conduct the inspection within five (5) days before or after Resident's date of intended moving; - (4) HABC must notify Resident in writing of the date of the inspection; - (5) Resident has the right to receive, by first-class mail, delivered to Resident's last known address, a written list of the charges against the security deposit claimed by HABC and the actual costs, within forty-five (45) days after the end of Resident's occupancy; - (6) HABC is required to return any unused portion of the security deposit, by first-class mail, addressed to Resident's last known address within forty-five (45) days after the end of Resident's occupancy; and - (7) Failure of HABC to comply with the security deposit law may result in HABC being liable to Resident for a penalty of up to three (3) times the security deposit withheld, plus reasonable attorney's fees.

-(d) Transfer of Security y Deposit Paid on a Prior Unit Resident's Initials: (u) Transici of Securit y Deposit I ala on a l'hoi eme itesiaciit s iiiitiais.
+(d) Transfer of Security y Deposit Paid on a Prior Unit Resident's Initials: (u) Transici of Securit y Deposit I ala on a l'1101 eme itesiaciit s iiiitiais.